 4) AMD Ryzen 7 3800X

-Maybe you are restricted by your budget but still don’t want to commission your gaming and streaming performance.
-In such a scenario, you need to consider going for the Ryzen 7 3800X.
+Maybe you are restricted by your budget but don’t want to commission your gaming and streaming performance.
+In such a scenario, you must consider going for the Ryzen 7 3800X.

 This chip is a powerhouse, and you still don’t have to pay much to get it.
-It means that this CPU is all about providing you with the best bang for your buck.
+This CPU is all about providing you with the best bang for your buck.

 The Ryzen 7 also belongs to the Zen 2 lineup, and its base clock speed is up to 3.9 GHz, and you can turbo it up to 4.5 GHz.
 You also can overclock it as you will get a Wraith Prism cooler.

 This chip is a pretty good option for most streaming needs.
-This chip will provide you with a decent upgrade if you still don’t want to power up to the high-end processors available on the market.
+This chip will give you a decent upgrade if you still don’t want to power up to the high-end processors available on the market.

 - Exceptional multi-core processing.

 - You can use it for 4K gaming.

 - Ryzen 3700X does the same job for a much lesser price.